 To keep your grill grates in tip-top shape, you’ll have to keep up proper maintenance.

 - Check your grill often to make sure everything is working well.

 - Remove excess oil and grease from meat to stop too much grease build-up.

-- Season your grills often.
-It is suggested every few months is best to prevent grill from rusting and maintaining its non-stick coating.
+- Season your appliance every few months to prevent the grill from rusting and to maintain its non-stick coating .

 What Can I Use Instead of Canola Oil?